pwmarcz/fpga-tutorial/docs/verilog.md

 Let's go back to [NAND game](http://www.nandgame.com/) and examine latch and data flip-flop.

 There is a simple data flip-flop (DFF) implemented in `dff.v`.
-Let's read it.
+Let's read it, and draw a wave diagram.

 Modify the testbench (`dff_tb.v`) to check if it works as it should.